 “Sally loved bright colours.
 Red and green in particular.
-She had several pairs of socks, knee-length.
+She had several pairs, knee-length.
 The kind young girls wore then.
 All different colours.
-When it was his turn to get her dressed or take her out she…we used to play tricks on him.
+When it was his turn to get her dressed or take her out she…we, used to play tricks.
 Of course, he couldn’t tell, could he?
 If she said they were both green, he believed her.
 If he did manage to get two of the same colour on then it was quite easy to change them.
 I did it the first time.
 I’d heard about his colour blindness and wanted to see.
 He didn’t notice.
 She was entranced.
 Red and green – her two favourite colours, both at the same time.
 It wasn’t her fault, of course.
 Nobody blamed her.”

 From the hall, a clock chimed the half hour.
 It was a muffled, dusty sound: old-fashioned, as chiming clocks always are.
 There was a faint whir as the wheels disengaged.
 Silence descended once more.